gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

 ```

 To simplify the task of parsing, converting the parameters and
-initializing the object, Spring Data for VMware GemFire offers a base class
+initializing the object, [spring-data-gemfire-name] offers a base class
-(`WiringDeclarableSupport`) that allows GemFire user objects
+(`WiringDeclarableSupport`) that allows [vmware-gemfire-short-name] user objects
 to be wired through a **template** bean definition or, in case that is
 missing, perform auto-wiring through the Spring IoC container.
 To take
 advantage of this feature, the user objects need to extend